Rotherham Central station: Tram Train

-Rotherham Central Station is now served by the Sheffield Supertram Tram-Train, with services running up to 3 times per hour between Rotherham Parkgate (Retail World shopping centre) and Sheffield Cathedral stops.
-The service opened on 25 October 2018, and calls at its own low-level platforms to the south of the National Rail platforms, however they are directly connected to one another by a ramp.
+Rotherham Central is also served by the South Yorkshire Supertram Tram-Train, running 2 services per hour between Rotherham Parkgate and Cathedral.
+The service opened in 2018.

+Planned new station

+In September 2023 Rotherham Council announced plans to build a new station and tram stop in the Parkgate area.

+In February 2025, it was announced this new station would be named 'Rotherham Gateway', and serve regional, mainline and tram services in the parkgate area of Rotherham, including trains to Leeds and York.
+It is planned to open in 2031.

 Services

+National Rail

-Currently the station has a half-hourly service on weekdays to Doncaster (with alternate trains extended through to Adwick) and hourly to Wakefield and Leeds, along with three trains per hour to Meadowhall and Sheffield.
-Three trains per day operate to York via the Dearne Valley Line.
-There are also two tram-trains an hour towards Rotherham Parkgate and towards Sheffield Cathedral.
+Currently, the station has an hourly service on weekdays to Doncaster (most of these extended through to Adwick) and hourly to Wakefield and Leeds, along with two trains per hour to Meadowhall and Sheffield.
+Three trains per day operate in each direction to York via the Dearne Valley Line.

-On Sundays, the station is served by an hourly service to Doncaster, a train every two hours to Leeds, two trains per day to York and either one or two trains per hour to Sheffield.
+On Sundays, the station is served by an hourly service to Doncaster, a train every hour to Leeds (previously, it was every 2 hours) and usually two trains per hour to Sheffield.
+There is no Sunday service to Pontefract Baghill and York.

 TransPennine Express operates a very limited service from the station.
-There is one train per day westbound from Cleethorpes to Manchester and Liverpool and in the morning, Monday to Saturday.
+There is one train per day westbound from Cleethorpes to Manchester and Liverpool in the early morning, Monday to Saturday.
 There are no eastbound or evening services which call at the station.

 The line through Rotherham Masborough railway station survives, and is used by fast passenger services between Sheffield and Leeds/York to bypass Rotherham Central station.
 Freight services using the "Old Road", the original North Midland Railway line to reach Chesterfield, avoiding Sheffield also traverse this route.

 The 2019 United Kingdom floods caused severe disruption to train and tram-train services running through the station, as the station and lines in the area were flooded.
 The tram-train service, and the Sheffield to Leeds (via Moorthorpe) route were both suspended.

+South Yorkshire Supertram

+Rotherham Central stop opened on the local Supertram network here on 25 October 2018, and currently operates 2 tram-trains per hour northward to Rotherham Parkgate and southward to Cathedral in Sheffield city centre.
+The trams are low-floor, meaning they have to call at their own separate low-level platforms.
+They are numbered 3 & 4, and located to the south of the station.
+They are connected to the main National Rail platforms via ramps.